giantswarm/docs/src/content/guides/prepare-aws-account/index.md

 A number of limits apply to an AWS account initially, which are described in the [AWS Service Limits documentation](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html).
-The following overview lists the limits that have to be adjusted in order to use the account to operate Giant Swarm tenant clusters.
+The following overview lists the limits that have to be adjusted in order to use the account to operate Giant Swarm workload clusters.

 Adjusting a service limit requires a support case in the [AWS Support Center](https://console.aws.amazon.com/support/home),